 A simple solution is to use a driver with full control over the drive signals.
 Newer drives such as the DRV2605 and DRV2625 have registers that can be set via the I2C interface and allow designers to prevent prolonged driving in potentially damaging open-loop drive configurations.

-Of course, it goes without saying that if you need support in debugging your LRA application, we’re on hand to help.
+If you need support in debugging your LRA application, we’re on hand to help.
 You can call us on +44 1923 252482, or email [email protected], where one of our friendly and experienced application engineers can assess the application and make recommendations.
 We look forward to hearing from you!